-The Sydney Opera House is one of Australia’s most iconic tourist destinations - a world-class performing arts centre and an important place for the community to come together to celebrate.
+The Sydney Opera House is one of Australia’s most iconic tourist destinations - a world-class performing arts centre that sits on land traditionally known as Tubowgule, named by the Gadigal people of the Eora Nation, the traditional custodians of the land.
+Meaning “where the knowledge waters meet”, the Opera House today remains an important place for the community to come together to celebrate.

-This 28 March at 8:30pm the Sydney Opera House will be switching off for the 14th consecutive year.
+In 2021, the Sydney Opera House will be switching off on Saturday 27 March at 8:30pm for the 15th consecutive year.
 As an important local and international landmark, this symbolic move sends a powerful message that positive action to protect our planet is everyone’s responsibility.

-Emma Bombonato, Manager of Environmental Sustainability at the Sydney Opera House, explains why it’s important for organisations to lead by example and demonstrate a greater commitment to sustainability this Earth Hour.
+We chatted to Emma Bombonato, Manager of Environmental Sustainability at the Sydney Opera House, to find out why it’s important for organisations to lead by example and demonstrate a greater commitment to sustainability by participating in Earth Hour.

-As the symbol of modern Australia, the Sydney Opera House has an important responsibility to lead by example.
-Environmental and social sustainability is a big priority for us, and switching off for Earth Hour allows us to send a powerful message globally that the need to protect our environment deserves attention.
+As the symbol of modern Australia and the first Australian performing arts organisation to commit to the United Nations’ Sustainable Development Goals, the Sydney Opera House has an important responsibility to lead by example.
+Environmental and social sustainability is a big priority for us, and switching off for Earth Hour allows us to send a powerful message globally about the need to protect our environment.

 WWF: What role do businesses have in protecting the planet?

-A sustainable future is everybody’s responsibility and involves everyone’s contribution.
-It’s really important for businesses and organisations like the Opera House to lead the way and demonstrate that, for the future of our environment, we must all act.
+Emma: A sustainable future is everybody’s responsibility and requires a contribution from everyone in order to become a reality.
+It’s really important for businesses and organisations like the Opera House to lead the way and demonstrate that we all need to act to ensure a positive future for our environment.

 WWF: What has the Opera House achieved in sustainability so far?